-OneWater LLC and certain of its subsidiaries are parties to the Inventory Financing Facility, which consists of uncommitted inventory floorplan financing of up to \$650.0 million as of November 14, 2023.
+OneWater LLC and certain of its subsidiaries are parties to the Inventory Financing Facility, which consists of uncommitted inventory floorplan financing of up to \$500.0 million as of September 30, 2022.
+The Inventory Financing Facility has a maturity date of December 1, 2023.
 Failure to extend or source alternative financing arrangements could adversely impact our business.
-As of September 30, 2023 and 2022, we had an aggregate of \$489.0 million and \$267.1 million, respectively, outstanding under the Seventh Inventory Financing Facility, which consisted of uncommitted inventory floorplan financing of up to \$550.0 million as of September 30, 2023.
+As of September 30, 2022 and 2021, we had an aggregate of \$267.1 million and \$114.2 million, respectively, outstanding under the Inventory Financing Facility.
 We rely on the Inventory Financing Facility to purchase and maintain our inventory of boats.
-For additional information relating to the terms of our Inventory Financing Facility including the entrance into the Eighth Amended and Restated Inventory Financing Agreement on November 14, 2023, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt Agreements-Inventory Financing Facility."
+The collateral for the Inventory Financing Facility consists primarily of our inventory that is financed through the Inventory Financing Facility and related assets, including accounts receivable, bank accounts and proceeds of the foregoing, and excludes the collateral that underlies the A&R Credit Facility.